faenrandir/a_careful_examination/documents/about_apostates/the_shunning_key.md

     > I've been so down the past few days because of this.
 I told her on the phone (we live in different states) in September, she didn't give me any response until December, an email.
 Her response was that I was lying, made her feel "dark and dirty", and that I was being judgemental.
 I told her I was so confused why she thought all that, asked her what I said to make her feel that way.
 She's not even willing to talk to me at all anymore because she's worried she'll get defensive and make things worse.
 I told her the worst thing she could do is say nothing, but apparently she doesn't believe me because she still won't talk to me.
 It just really, really sucks.
 I thought for sure she would take it well and she'd be understanding enough to where it wouldn't TOTALLY change our relationship but I could not have been more wrong.

-    Many similar anecdotes can be found on the [exmormon subreddit](https://www.reddit.com/r/exmormon).
+    More accounts may be found in the document [How those who leave the LDS Church are viewed](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/8759c795359252e9f11ff02063774e1bb8ff33cb/documents/about_apostates/how_those_who_leave_are_viewed.pdf) under the section "Examples of how people are treated who leave the Church".
+Many other anecdotes can be found on the [exmormon subreddit](https://www.reddit.com/r/exmormon).

 [^taughtinmanuals]: The directive to shun faith-killers was repeated [in the 1995 Ensign](https://www.lds.org/ensign/1995/01/i-have-a-question?lang=eng) and is in the [current Book of Mormon Teacher Resource Manual](https://www.lds.org/manual/book-of-mormon-teacher-resource-manual/alma-30-35?lang=eng).